 - What does Hulu error 5 mean?

 Hulu error 5 means that for some reason your Hulu app can’t connect to the server.
-This means that you either have a problem with your internet connection or the servers from Hulu are not working optimally.
+This means that you either have a problem with your internet router or the servers from Hulu are not working optimally.

 - Why does my Hulu keep pausing?

 There is a wide range of possibilities for Hulu pausing the video stream, but the most common one is location restrictions.
 Check out a useful list for the best VPN for Hulu.

 To restart Hulu, it is recommended that you turn off your device, wait for 1 minute, and then turn it back on.